 Diamox has certain benefits attached to the ability to acclimatise, but it also has significant disadvantages.
 Primarily it’s a strong diuretic so dehydration is a big concern, not least because you have to get up multiple times in the night for a pee.
 It creates a sensation of tingling all over the face and in the hands which some people find unpleasant.
 It also has the psychological consequence of making people think they are somehow invincible, which leads to bad decision making on the mountain.
 Over the years I have seen some terrible examples of pill popping which has resulted in people getting in more danger and hurting themselves more than if they had never taken the drug.

-However in cases of mild altitude symptoms – AMS – which is to be expected with at least three quarters of any team, Diamox given in small doses in the evening (half a 250mg tablet) will assist in better sleeping and it will help the body adjust to the increased nocuous atmosphere.
+However in cases of mild altitude symptoms – AMS – which is to be expected with at least three quarters of any team, Diamox given in small doses in the morning (half a 250mg tablet) will assist in better sleeping and it will help the body adjust to the increased nocuous atmosphere.
 Usage should be monitored with a pulse oximeter (all our staff carry them) to check pulse rate and oxygen saturation.
 As a general guide it is useful in letting you know how people’s bodies are reacting.
 Since going to altitude is a form of hypoxia, you would expect every human body to react in some way, even if it is just feeling much more tired than usual and yawning a lot.
 Unfortunately AMS is a pretty random phenomenon and every metabolism reacts differently to it, so some people will have a hard time of it while others will think they’ve ‘got away with it’.
 Actually they haven’t, because every human body has to produce additional erythropoetin in order to make more red blood cells to carry less oxygen round the muscles so we can live.

 I would use Diamox sparingly but try to avoid the attitude that without them you’ll definitely get altitude sick.
 On Mount Aconcagua the Park Doctors, specialists in high altitude medicine, avoid using it where possible.
 They much prefer to look at diet (reduced salt will reduce blood pressure for example) and a better acclimatisation plan.
 They advise spending longer just doing nothing and letting the body adapt.
 On Kilimanjaro our programme allows two such days sleeping at the same altitude which gives everyone the chance to achieve summit day without hurting themselves.